Octans Aircraft

 Octans Aircraft is a Brazilian manufacturer of light aircraft, located at São João da Boa Vista, São Paulo.

 History

 The origins of Octans Aircraft date to 2002, when INPAER (Portuguese: Indústria Paulista de Aeronáutica) was founded as a light aircraft manufacturer, producing more than 240 light sport aircraft.
 In 2013, banker Milton Roberto Pereira bought a third of the shares in the company and focused the company on the type certified aircraft market.
-Investments resulted in modernizing the company's plant and adopting Siemens Digital Industries Software to speed product development and certification.
+Investments resulted in the modernisation of the company's plant and adopting Siemens Digital Industries Software to speed product development and certification.

-Following the restructuring, in the 2017 the company was renamed Octans Aircraft and a new light aircraft project announced, the 300A.
+Following the restructuring in 2017, the company was renamed Octans Aircraft and a new light aircraft project was announced, the 300A.
 It was later renamed the Octans Cygnus.
 In early 2018, Octans Aircraft announced that it has sold INPAER's previous design rights to a former owner.
 The first Cygnus prototype was completed and the National Civil Aviation Agency of Brazil certification process commenced, with deliveries forecast for the second half of 2021.